The Chicagoan was completed in 1990, marking the beginning of a drought of new apartment construction that lasted well into the 90s.

 The Chicagoan recently redesigned and upgraded its fitness center and business center.

-The landscaped pool deck on the south side of the building does not receive sun throughout the day.
+The landscaped pool deck is on the south side of the building.
 The pool is heated, and there are gas grills on the deck.

 Residents have access to additional storage and bike storage.
 There are 164 parking spaces in the attached five-level garage, which has an electric car-charging station.
 A dry cleaners is on-site.